PoCInnovation/Whitecomet-Research/PolyMetamorphic/Linux-ELF/README.md

 Our polymorphic binary process is as follows :

-1. Open bin
+1. Read bin (as string)
 2. Generate/Store new key
-3. Decrypt section (memory and as string)
+3. Decrypt section (in memory and as string)
 4. Crypt string and write as new binary
 5. Exec. payload
 6. Exit